 While these stories are in recent memory, many of the greatest changes on campus happened before most of us got here.
 Did you know that in 2013 UP’s Nondiscrimination Policy did not include sexual orientation?
 Not that long ago, The Beacon served as a platform to amplify the voices of the “Redefine Purple Pride” movement.
 The movement was organized by students, faculty and staff who believed that all in the UP community, regardless of sexual orientation, deserved protection.

 A few months later, the Board of Regents voted and changed the policy, adding sexual orientation to its protected list.
 Although they did not add gender identity, it was still a huge step forward for the LGBTQ community on campus, who felt that their voices were finally starting to be heard.

 These are the types of changes that can happen when student media is allowed to report uncensored stories and open up community-wide discussions.
 The Beacon isn't limited to the voices of our staff.
 Your voice is important, too.

 If you feel strongly about something happening on campus, share that with us.
 Frustrated with something happening on campus?
 Feel like you have a story the community needs to hear?
-Have thoughts on a story we published and want to add your voice to the conversation? and share your perspective.
+Have thoughts on a story we published and want to add your voice to the conversation?
+Submit an opinion and share your perspective.
 Your voice adds so much value to what we do.

 We love what we do here at The Beacon and it is a privilege to be at a university that grants student editors editorial authority over content.
 We are grateful for our readers who support our work and especially to those who allow us to use our platform as a means to amplify their voices.
 We believe the work we do is important and we couldn’t do it without all of you.
 Thank you for your continued readership and support.
 Happy Student Press Freedom Day.